-Printing your work in a perfect way is almost as important as the designing itself.
-You need to keep in mind that, sometimes, your work may look different in the paper.
+Perfectly printing your work is almost as important as the design itself.
+You need to keep in mind that, sometimes, your creation may look different on paper.

-Just by following these tips, you and your clients will notice the difference.
+By following these tips, you and your clients will notice the difference.
 First of all, you need to be sure you have the perfect printer for you.
-I made a list of top 3 printers for graphic designers that you must check out.
+I made a list of the top 3 printers for graphic designers that you must check out.

 In the graphic design world, there is something called Finished Art.
 In the beginning, “finished art” meant just having everything ready to print a photo in a specific material.
 Nowadays, the concept hasn’t changed that much; it’s basically having the design ready to be sent to the printing house.

 These days, almost every printing house has a place called Finishing Artist.
-This is the one in charge to check out if all the documents are ready to be printed.
-They have to be more detailed than the designers.
-They have to do some things to be sure that the work is ready to print, without editing it too much.
+This is the one in charge of checking out if all the documents are ready to be printed.
+They have to be more detailed than the designers, and they have to do some things to ensure that the work is prepared to print without editing it too much.

-Before talking about the printing tips, you need to know the universal printing format.
+Before discussing the printing tips, you need to know the universal printing format.
 The format accepted worldwide is Adobe PDF, which means Portable Document Format.
-This is because basically, a PDF document always will look in the same way in any gadget you use.
+Basically, a PDF document always will look the same way in any gadget you use.

-The printing tips for graphic designers we’re going to talk about are basically finished art strategies.
-If you follow these advice, you will save a lot of money and time when you’re printing your work at home.
+The printing tips for graphic designers we will talk about are basically finished art strategies.
+If you follow this advice, you will save a lot of money and time when you’re printing your work at home.